-DTA know that as a parent you want what is best for your children and that sometimes this means helping them to make the right decision on their future such as what to do after leaving education.
-DTA wants to show you that Apprenticeships are a great step into a career for your child with lots of potential.
+DTA know that as a parent you want what is best for your child and that sometimes this means helping them to make the right decision on their future after leaving education.
+DTA wants to show you that Apprenticeships are a great step into a career with lots of potential.

 What is an Apprenticeship?